 01 of 12

 In neighborhoods with new construction, the topsoil is stripped away, and the rubble that's left behind hardly qualifies as soil.
 What to plant in such a harsh environment?
-Start with a tough-as-nails perennial that features a cloud of sky blue flowers for three months in its first season.
-The one feature Russian sage can't live without is full sun, essential for healthy bloom production.
+Start with a tough-as-nails perennial that features a cloud of purple flowers for three months in its first season.
+One thing Russian sage can't live without is full sun, essential for healthy bloom production.

 02 of 12